 A network firewall is a device that acts as a barrier to keep destructive forces away from computers on a network behind the firewall.
 A network firewall is similar to a physical firewall that keeps a fire from spreading from one area to the next.

-Firewalls can help protect against a wide range of security threats, including unauthorized remote logins, denial of service attacks, and viruses and worms that are spread over a network.
-Enterprise Network Firewalls are managed by Computing Services and Systems Development and help protect sensitive information, research data, and support critical University operations.
+Firewalls can help protect against a wide range of security threats.
+Firewalls can block unauthorized remote logins, denial of service attacks, and viruses and worms that are spread over a network.
+Enterprise Network Firewalls are managed by Pitt Information Technology and help protect sensitive information, research data, and support critical University operations.

 Departments may request changes to firewall rules in order to provide access to departmental resources or new systems.
 All network ports at the Pittsburgh campus and the four regional campuses are protected behind Enterprise Network Firewalls.